-María Martos-Salgado, and Fernando Rosa-Velardo
+Fernando Rosa-Velardo

-Sistemas Informáticos y Computación, Universidad Complutense de Madrid E-mail: mrmartos@estumail.ucm.es, fernandorosa@sip.ucm.es
+Facultad de Informática, Universidad Complutense de Madrid fernandorosa@sip.ucm.es

 Abstract.
-We extend workflow Petri nets (wf-nets) with discrete prices, by associating a price to the execution of a transition and, more importantly, to the storage of tokens.
-We first define the soundness problem for priced wf-nets, that of deciding whether the workflow can always terminate properly, where in the priced setting "properly" also means that the execution does not cost more than a given threshold.
-Then, we study soundness of resource-constrained workflow nets (rcwf-nets), an extension of wf-nets for the modeling of concurrent executions of a workflow, sharing some global resources.
-We develop a framework in which to study soundness for priced rcwf-nets, that is parametric on the cost model.
-Then, that framework is instantiated, obtaining the cases in which the sum, the maximum, the average and the discounted sum of the prices of each all instances are considered.
-We study the relations between these properties, together with their decidability.
+We extend workflow Petri nets (wf-nets) with discrete prices, by associating a price to the execution of a transition and to the storage of tokens.
+We first define the safety and the soundness problems for priced wf-nets.
+A priced wf-net is safe if no execution costs more than a given budget.
+The soundness problem is that of deciding whether the workflow can always terminate properly, where in the priced setting "properly" also means that the execution does not cost more than a given threshold.
+Then, we study safety and soundness of resource-constrained workflow nets (rcwf-nets), an extension of wf-nets for the modeling of concurrent executions of a workflow, sharing some global resources.
+We develop a framework in which to study safety and soundness for priced rcwf-nets, that is parametric on the cost model.
+Then, that framework is instantiated, obtaining the cases in which the sum, the maximum, the average and the discounted sum of the prices of all instances are considered.
+We study the decidability and the complexity of these properties, together with their relation.

-1 Introduction
+1. Introduction

-Workflow nets (wf-nets) are an important formalism for the modeling of business processes, or workflow management systems [1,2].
+Workflow nets (wf-nets) are an important formalism for the modeling of business processes, or workflow management systems [2, 3].
 Roughly, a wf-net is a Petri net with two special places, in and out.
 Its initial marking is that with a token in the place in and empty everywhere else, which models the situation in which a task has been scheduled.
 The basic correctness notion for a workflow is that of soundness.
-Intuitively, a workflow is sound if it cannot go wrong, so that no supervisor is needed in order to ensure the completion of the task under a fairness assumption.
-More precisely, and in terms of wf-nets, soundness implies that at any reachable state, it is possible to reach the final state, that with a token in the place out, and empty elsewhere.
-Soundness is decidable for wf-nets, and even polynomial for free-choice wf-nets [2].